turingschool/career-development-curriculum-site/module_four/index.md

 * [Mock Interviews](/module_four/mod4_mock_interviews).
 * During weeks 1, 3, and 5, Student Houses meet to discuss and collaborate on professional development.
 * Mix It Up groups occur in Weeks 2 and 4 as an opportunity for collaboration and connection across the entire student body.
-* Here you will find [Mix-it-up prompts](/mixed_groups/index) to guide group activities and discussions.
+* Here you will find [Mix-it-up prompts](https://careerdev.turing.edu/mixed_groups/index)to guide group activities and discussions.

 ### Deliverables to Complete
 * The salary negotiation lesson and [exit ticket](https://docs.google.com/forms/d/e/1FAIpQLSdchKq_CTcnTMHp1QcWRmXCoIgHEs6F5zvaWWkAE2ZiLAMJSg/viewform). **Due by Friday of week one.**